RimuTec/faker/README.md

 - CreditCard(params CreditCardType[] types)

 ## IDNumber
-This class is on par with Ruby Faker for default locale ("en").
+This class supports all 51 built-in and custom locales.
 - SpanishForeignCitizenNumber()
 - Invalid()
 - SpanishCitizenNumber()
 - Valid()

 ## Internet
-This class is on par with Ruby Faker for default locale ("en").
+This class supports all 51 built-in and custom locales.
 - DomainName()
 - DomainSuffix()
 - DomainWord()